glebnovodran/ostinato/doc/build_web.md

 `cd bin/`
 `python3 -m http.server`

-And then accessing the web application at http://0.0.0.0:8000/ostinato.html
+Access the web application at
+http://0.0.0.0:8000/ostinato.html

 You can pass *small*, *low*, and *vl* parameters to the page one by one or all together.